-- The preparation of a comprehensive Master Plan to: - Identify an appropriate mix of market and affordable housing to enhance the quality of the housing and sustainability of the area; - Identify the retail capacity of the area to enhance the present offer; - Set out the broad location for development on the site, including how this will be integrated with the existing residential areas; - Set out the phasing of new development; and - Ensure community consultation is undertaken

-The continued provision and enhancement of existing open space and community facilities on the site;

-- The provision of on-site strategic open space facilities as part of any planning application to enhance the existing provision within Ollerton & Boughton, such public open space shall be designed to reflect the need to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC in line with Policy DM7. - Design should take account of overhead power lines which run across the site and not infringe the statutory safety clearances between overhead lines, the ground and built structures; - Development will be required to seek to maintain and enhance the current provision of public footpaths that traverse the site and which provide linkages between both the adjoining Retford Road and Hallam Road estates along with community uses within and adjoining the site; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The investigation of the potential impact arising from the legacy of former coal mining activities within Ollerton and Boughton and the implementation of any necessary mitigation measures; - Pre-determination archaeological evaluation submitted as part of any planning application and any necessary post-determination mitigation measures, secured by condition on any planning consent; and - Preparation of an appropriate Transport Assessment as part of any planning application(s) to identify any negative impact of the development on the highway network, including Ollerton roundabout, and the provision of appropriate mitigating measures.
+- The preparation of a comprehensive Master Plan to: - Identify an appropriate mix of market and affordable housing to enhance the quality of the housing and sustainability of the area; - Identify the retail capacity of the area to enhance the present offer; - Set out the broad location for development on the site, including how this will be integrated with the existing residential areas; - Set out the phasing of new development; and - Ensure community consultation is undertaken - The continued provision and enhancement of existing open space and community facilities onthe site; - The provision of on-site strategic open space facilities as part of any planning application to enhance the existing provision within Ollerton & Boughton, such public open space shall be designed to reflect the need to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC in line with Policy DM7. - Design should take account of overhead power lines which run across the site and not infringe the statutory safety clearances between overhead lines, the ground and built structures; - Development will be required to seek to maintain and enhance the current provision of public footpaths that traverse the site, and which provide linkages between both the adjoining Retford Road and Hallam Road estates along with community uses within and adjoining the site; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime and ensure that flood risk is not increased on-site or elsewhere.
+A Site Specific Flood Risk Assessment will be required; - The investigation of the potential impact arising from the legacy of former coal mining activities within Ollerton and Boughton and the implementation of any necessary mitigation measures; - Pre-determination archaeological evaluation submitted as part of any planning application and any necessary post-determination mitigation measures, secured by condition on any planning consent; and - Preparation of an appropriate Transport Assessment as part of any planning application(s) to identify any negative impact of the development on the highway network, including Ollerton roundabout, and the provision of appropriate mitigating measures.